ploomber/ploomber/doc/user-guide/jupyter.rst

 Custom Jupyter pipeline loading
 -------------------------------

-When you start the Jupyter app (via the ``jupyter notebook`` command), the extension looks for a ``pipeline.yaml`` file in the current directory and parent directories.
+When you start the Jupyter app (via the ``jupyter notebook/lab`` command), the extension looks for a ``pipeline.yaml`` file in the current directory and parent directories.
 If it finds one, it will load the pipeline and inject the appropriate cell if the existing file is a task in the loaded pipeline.

-If you are not using a ``pipeline.yaml`` file, but using just a directory with scripts, you can override the default behavior by setting an ``ENTRY_POINT`` environment variable.
-For example, to load a pipeline from scripts in the current directory:
+If your pipeline spec has a different name, you can set the ``ENTRY_POINT`` environment variable.
+For example, to load a ``pipeline.serve.yaml``:

 .. code-block:: console

-    export ENTRY_POINT=. && jupyter notebook
+    export ENTRY_POINT=pipeline.serve.yaml && jupyter lab

+Note that ``ENTRY_POINT`` must be a file name and not a path.
+When you start Jupyter, Ploomber will look for that file in the current and parent directories until it finds one.

 Troubleshooting pipeline loading
 --------------------------------